ianjmacintosh/pozo/REACT-QUESTIONS.md

 - What's the right way to handle keypresses to navigate through the menu vs move hero?

 - The main menu state vs props seems weird -- managing menuOption vs a boolean in menuOptions?

+- Approach for alert seems odd.
+Should I make a new alert window and get rid of it once it animates?
+Right now I'm removing a class once the animation has completed.
+Seems weird.